 Estimates of NOR escapement have evolved since adipose-clip mass-marking of George Adams Hatchery (GAH) Chinook salmon.
 Previous estimates of pHOS had been based on expansions on few CWT recoveries.
 Since 2010 all age classes of Chinook returns came from GAH releases that were mass marked.
 Consequently, it is possible to more accurately estimate pHOS by dividing the mark rate from Chinook carcass surveys in the Skokomish River basin by the weighted mark rate at GAH.
 The mean pHOS from 2010 to 2017 was 87.3% with a standard deviation of 6.6%.
-These modern pHOS estimates were inconsistent with the previous much more variable pHOS estimates from CWTs.
+These modern pHOS estimates were inconsistent with the previous and much more variable pHOS estimates from CWTs.
 Therefore, the Skokomish Chinook run reconstruction has been re-done using adipose-clip based pHOS estimates (Table 1) and applying the mean pHOS from 2010-2017 to years prior to 2010 (Figure 1).
-Note the 5 year mean NOR escapement has increased by 123% from 2008 to 2017 (Table 1).
+The 5 year mean NOR escapement has increased by 123% from 2008 to 2017 (Table 1).
+Although this was driven by high NOR spawning escapement in 2017, it bears noting that last years NOR escapement of 886 Chinook is the highest on the recent record (since 1988).

-In 2016 and 2017, several adjustments were made to the treaty fishery schedule and structure to provide greater certainty of meeting the harvest management objectives until improvements can be made with the forecasting/harvest rate methodologies.
+The current fishing footprint in the Skokomish River is reduced dramatically from the 2011-2014 period which was used to generate NOAA's proposed buffer on the Chinook FRAM ER.
+In 2016 and 2017, several adjustments were made to the treaty fishery schedule and structure to provide greater certainty of meeting the harvest management objectives.
 The treaty net-fishery from the mouth of the Skokomish River to the Hwy 106 Bridge was not scheduled to open during the Chinook management period and the coho fishery opening was scheduled for the week beginning Oct.
 9th (Table 2).
 This schedule lead to zero treaty fisheries for the Skokomish River over a period of six continuous weeks (wb~ 8/21- wb 10/6); the last three to four weeks of the Chinook management period through the first three to four weeks of the coho management period(weeks are approximate due to the yearly calendar day shifts).
 Therefore, Chinook impacts in the Skokomish River are expected to only occur over the nine/twelve days of the Chinook fishery, with zero to minimal impacts (e.g. single digit catch) during the coho fishery starting the second week of October.
 While this restructure is partially intended to provide escapement of later returning Chinook in support of late-timed recovery efforts, it is also intended to provide increased certainty of meeting harvest objectives.
-Additional schedule changes in the 12C Chinook fishery could also be utilized to minimize impacts on Skokomish River fish.
+Additional schedule changes in the 12C Chinook fishery have also been implemented to minimize impacts on late-timed Skokomish River Chinook.
+Marine area 12C is now closed to commercial fishing in September.
 Taken together, these actions are expected to provide greater certainty of meeting pre-season harvest estimates.
-Preliminary ER estimates for 2016 to 2017 (using pre-terminal ERs from preseason Chinook FRAM estimates, and terminal ERs taken from co-manager run reconstructions) indicate that the above measure have been effective at keeping total ER below 50% (Table 3).